The Binding of Matrimony

-They had all gathered around the bar where Bill and Charlie were passing out shot glasses to everyone.
-Charlie had asked Harry earlier if they could have a few bottles of fire whiskey from the Manor's stores for the occasion.
-Harry in turn had asked Jarvy for the best the Manor could offer, and Charlie was almost overwhelmed when the Elf had presented a half dozen bottles of Red Stag, thirty year old, single barrel fire whisky, in bottles dated 1902.
+They had all gathered around the bar where Bill and Charlie were passing out shot glasses.
+Charlie had asked Harry earlier, if they could have a few bottles of firewhiskey, from the Manor's stores for the occasion.
+Harry, in turn, had asked Jarvy for the best the Manor could offer.
+Charlie was agog, when the Elf had presented a half dozen bottles of Red Stag, thirty year old, single barrel firewhisky, in bottles dated 1902.

-Charlie stood in the circle of men proudly displaying one of the bottles and announced that they were in for the finest drink of fire whiskey that any of them had ever had pass their lips.
-He ceremoniously uncorked the bottle and held it at arms length as the expected swirl of blue flame danced from the bottle neck, the one-hundred-twenty-one year old liquid meeting oxygen again for the first time.
-Once the burst of flame quickly dissipated he carefully filled each shot glass.
+Charlie stood in the circle of men proudly displaying one of the bottles and announced that they were in for the finest drink of firewhiskey that any of them had ever had pass their lips.
+He ceremoniously uncorked the bottle and held it at arms length as the expected swirl of blue flame danced from the bottle neck, as the one-hundred-twenty-one year old liquid, met oxygen again for the first time in a century.
+Once the burst of flame had dissipated, he carefully began filling each shot glass, starting with his own.

-Harry was surprised by the smooth delicious flavor of the whisky as it slid warmly down his throat and settled in his belly spreading a wondrous comfortable heat through him.
+Harry was surprised by the smooth delicious flavor of the firewhisky as it slid warmly down his throat and settled in his belly, spreading a wondrous comfortable heat through him.
 There was total silence as the surrounding men all seemed to be experiencing the same delicious phenomenon.

 A moment later Charlie was refilling everyone's glass and he offered a toast to Bill and Fleur's happiness, adding that he hoped, his own bonded relationship with Helena Burgestikoff would soon lead to their own marriage.

-A few minutes later Alastor Moody entered the room and produced a dark flask from within his robes.
-He summoned the twins and filled their glasses with a dark purplish liquid from the flask, made them drink and sent them off to begin seating guests.
+Some minutes later, Alastor Moody entered the room and produced a dark flask from within his robes.
+He summoned the twins and filled their glasses with a dark purplish liquid from the flask, made them drink, and sent them off to begin seating quests.
 He pushed through to where Bill and Charlie were standing at the center of the company and took a third bottle from the bar examining it with obvious reverent recognition.
 He quickly retrieved a glass for himself and uncorking the bottle filled his glass and emptied it without hesitation.
-Everyone seemed to fall silent and watch as what could only be described as a smile, cracked across Moody's weathered and scarred visage.
+Everyone fell silent and watched as what could only be described as a smile, cracked across Moody's weathered and scarred visage.
 He released a satisfied "ahh" and said "wondrous!" as he viewed his empty glass with amazement.
 "And just how much of this have you lot had?" he questioned.

 "Right then," Moody said, the smile still firmly anchored on his lips.
-"Then you'd best all have a bit if this" he began filling everyone's glass with the liquid from his flask.
+"Then you'd best all have a bit if this."
+He began filling everyone's glass with liquid from his flask.
 "We can't have any of you falling down during the ceremony.
-This will moderate the effects of the whiskey."
+This will moderate the effects of the firewhiskey."

-Once he had assured that everyone had consumed some of the anti-alcohol potion he ushered them all toward the door to gather near the far end of the ballroom where much of the wedding party was gathered.
+Once he had assured that everyone had consumed some of the anti-alcohol potion, he ushered them all toward the door to assemble near the far end of the ballroom, where much of the wedding party was gathered.

 Bill pulled Harry aside quickly to whisper a last minute request, and though it confused Harry a little, he none-the-less agreed.